kuttamuwa/OpenGISDataGenerator/README.md

 crs = "epsg:3857"  # coordinate system.
 Use EPSG !
 Geographic cs is epsg:4326

 [STATIC POINTS]
-sample_count = 2000  # how many static points should be added?
-recursive_sample = 200  # we will duplicate 20 rows of generated points for each step till repeated_times
+run = 1 means RUN, else means DO NOT RUN sample_count = 2000  # how many static points should be added? recursive_sample = 200  # we will duplicate 20 rows of generated points for each step till repeated_times

 [RECURSIVE POINTS]
-repeated_times = Default: 3.
+run = 1 means RUN, else means DO NOT RUN repeated_times = Default: 3.
 Specifies how many times do you want to create point.
 Each step the program takes sample of "recursive_sample" and append points as geometric duplicated.

 [DYNAMIC POINTS]
-minimum_distance = 50  # minimum footstep meters
+run = 1 means RUN, else means DO NOT RUN minimum_distance = 50  # minimum footstep meters
 maximum_distance = 120 # max footstep meters
 avg_speed = 1.4 # pedestrian speed: m/s
+wait_min = 30  # minutes

 [DATA DOWNLOAD]
 use_osmnx = Deploys graph and downloads line if set True.
 Works offline if set False and creates points with shapely